warapitiya/contextual-help/README.md

 ## Notice

-This current version of Contextual-Help is using the new ElementsSDK version, which is a breaking change due to Pearson rebranding.
-[Latest con-help rebranding styles](http://pearson-higher-ed.github.io/design/c/drawer/beta/) and [running demo](http://pearson-higher-ed.github.io/contextual-help/).
+This current version of Contextual-Help (v2+) is using the new ElementsSDK (v1+) version, which is a breaking change due to Pearson rebranding.
+[Latest drawer rebranding styles](http://pearson-higher-ed.github.io/design/c/drawer/) and [latest con-help rebranding styles](http://pearson-higher-ed.github.io/design/c/contextual-help/) and [running demo](http://pearson-higher-ed.github.io/contextual-help/).

 ### Icons

 The new ElementsSDK uses an svg sprite for icons.
 Normally the sprite can remain in your code directory the way images and fonts do, except that IE 11 and some Android webkit-based browsers won't show the icons that way.
 Instead, including the actual sprite on the page will allow these browsers to work.
 You have the choice of either:

 * manually adding the sprite (found in `/icons/`) in your HTML (ideally as the first child of the &lt;body&gt; element)
-* use the example script found in the demo's `index.html`
+* use the example JavaScript found in the demo's `index.html`

 The advantage of the script is it allows caching of the (currently) 84kb-sized sprite.